mslinn/git_tree_go/README.md

 # `git-tree-go`

-This Go package installs commands that walk one or more git directory trees and acts on each repository.
+This Go package installs commands that walk through one or more git directory trees (breadth-first) and act on each repository.
 Directories containing a file called `.ignore` are ignored, as well as all subdirectories.
-Multiple goroutines are used to dramatically boost performance.
+Multiple goroutines are normally used to dramatically boost performance, but serial processing is available for deterministic results.

 ## Commands

 - The `git-commitAll` command commits and pushes all changes to each repository in the tree.
-Repositories in a detached `HEAD` state are skipped.
+Repositories that are in a detached `HEAD` state are skipped.

 - The `git-evars` command writes a script that defines environment variables pointing to each git repository.